 Once the patient is stabilised, I move onto less urgent issues, like how often to post to social media.

 The reason many marketing agencies struggle to work with owner-managed companies is that they approach the job with too much care.
 To slow; too scared to challenge the owner; too focused on costs instead of adding value.

 At my business, Firejuice, we act as a marketing ER room.
 We immediately jab you with a steroid of no-nonsense feedback.
 We quickly identify the key issues and rapidly sort them into not-urgent and critical categories.
-We aim our attention where the most significant short-term impact will be.
+We aim our attention to where the most significant short-term impact will be.
 We deliberately don't sweat the small stuff and intentionally stay away from pursuing perfection.